Sunshine sought for 2021 redistricting in Georgia

 In Georgia, the majority party in either chamber of the legislature has the upper hand in drafting and passing district maps with redrawn borders.
 Republicans have enjoyed a majority in both the 180-member House and the 56-member Senate since 2005.

-The maps are redrawn every 10 years to reflect new population counts shortly after each census, the latest of which is set to begin counting next month.
+The maps are redrawn to reflect new population counts shortly after each decennial census, the latest of which is set to begin counting next month.
 Congressional and state legislative districts are required to be roughly equal under the Georgia Constitution.

-Critics of the redistricting process have long argued it can allow the map drafters to redraw lines in ways that favor their party, either to consolidate weak districts or flip others held by the opposing party.
+Critics of the redistricting process have long argued it can allow the map drafters redrawn lines in ways that favor their party, either to consolidate weak districts or flip others held by the opposing party.

-The bill’s sponsor, Sen. Elena Parent, said at a news conference Friday, March 6, requiring a more public airing of the maps before state lawmakers approve them would give Georgia voters a better chance at bringing pressure to bear on their elected officials if they do not like how the districts would be revised.
+The bill’s sponsor, Sen. Elena Parent, said at a news conference Friday requiring a more public airing of the maps before state lawmakers approve them give Georgia voters a better chance at bringing pressure to bear on their elected officials if they do not like how the districts would be revised.

 “It’s very important that we have a meaningful way for citizens all around the state to able to register their comments and to review the process and the proposed maps,” said Parent, D-Atlanta.